NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

                   echo "✅ No new secrets detected"
                 fi
      ```

-2. **Workflow Explanation**
-   - The GitHub Action checks out code, installs necessary packages, checks for a baseline file, and scans the repository for secrets.
+     > ℹ️  Explanation: The GitHub Action checks out code, installs necessary packages, checks for a baseline file, and scans the repository for secrets.
 If new secrets are detected, the build fails and provides guidance.

 After setting this up, GitHub will run the workflow during pushes or pull requests.

-> **Note**: If any new secrets are detected, the status check will fail.
+If any new secrets are detected, the status check will fail and the user will be notified in the pull request.

+> ⚠️ Warning: the check ensures the specific line of code that may have sensitive information is not disclosed publicly in the GitHub Action logs, only a yes / no indication if sensitive information was detected.
+That being said, it may not be too many steps for an attacker to identify sensitive information.
+Monitor your pull requests actively to respond and always ensure [Layer 1](#layer-1-full-scan-and-audit-client-side) and [Layer 2](#layer-2-git-commit-scan-client-side) are actively used by your team to prevent issues in the first place.

 ---